 3. Wood Product Classification The percentages of harvest by wood product class has been determined correctly with verified reports from the mill(s) where the Project Area's logs are sold; or by looking up default wood product classes for the project's Assessment Area(s); or if not available from either of these sources, by classifying all wood products as "miscellaneous."
 Appendix B No 4.
 Calculation of In-Use and Landfill Carbon Storage a.
 The average amount of carbon stored in in-use wood products over 100 years has been calculated correctly using the worksheets referenced in Appendix B. b.
-The average amount of carbon stored in landfilled wood products over 100 years has been calculated correctly using the worksheets referenced in Appendix B. Appendix B No 5.
+The average amount of carbon stored in No 5.
 Total Average Carbon Storage in Wood Products Over 100 Years Total average carbon storage in wood products over 100 years for a given harvest volume has been calculated and reported.
 Appendix B No